 Author: Gary Beck

-Source: http://www.polseguera.com/writers/writing-786_rigors.html
+Source: https://www.polseguera.com/writers/writing-786_rigors.html

 Rigors